tinkei/apogeebacktest/README.md

 - [ ] Refactor `date` from `str` to a real `datetime` object.
 - [ ] Use `logging` library instead of `print` statements.
 - [ ] Persist results of `Strategy` evaluation.
+- [ ] Fix potential race condition when switching data sources.
 - [ ] Add MC simulation to compute VaR based on backtest statistics.

 ## Feedbacks

 - [ ] Use dependency injection in `Market` class.
 User inject a `Connector`.
-- [ ] Fix potential race condition when switching data sources.
 - [ ] Test the strategies!
 Do it by hand or something.
 - [ ] Test `Portfolio`.
 See?
 Bug in constructor.
 - [x] Add superclass `BPStrategy`.
 - [ ] Call superclass constructor when necessary.
 - [x] Mutables in constructor default arguments are instantiated only once!
 Subsequent instances will be sharing the same object!
 Use `None` and put the instantiation inside the constructor.
+- [ ] `WorstBPStrategy` should also be long-only.
+It is only shorted in the long-short strategy.